Most Active Speaker

 After learning how to fix these scenarios, you can take the knowledge and use it to handle many more difficult scenarios using these same commands and strategies.

-Users will learn about the listed commands and then will get a chance to see them in action.
+Attendees will learn about the listed commands and then will get a chance to see them in action.
 If time allows, other discussions around protecting a repository and squash and rebase strategies can be discussed.
+Attendees will also be given links to public repositories with instructions on how to rescue their repository in specific scenarios.

 Azure Functions and APIM